Matthew Brandt, Marco Breuer, John Chiara, Chris McCaw, Meghann Riepenhoff, Mark Ruwedel and Alison Rossiter at Denver Art Museum

 A solo exhibition of work by Pieter Hugo, Between the Devil and the Deep Blue Sea, is on view at at Museu Coleção Berardo in Lisbon, Portugal, from July 4 – October 8, 2018.
 For more information, please visit the MKK website.

 Martha Schwendener's full New York Times review of Sanlé Sory's 'Volta Photo' exhibition can be viewed here.

-Sory's first solo museum exhibition in the U.S. For more information, please visit the Art Institute website.
+Sory's first solo museum exhibition in the U.S. is on view through August 19.
+For more information, please visit the Art Institute website.

 In celebration of Sanlé Sory’s debut solo exhibition, Tezeta and Yossi Milo Gallery has released a limited edition catalog.
 For more information, please visit the Publications page.

 Works by Alison Rossiter are featured in Shape of Light: 100 Years of Photography and Abstract Art, on view at Tate Modern from May 2 – October 14, 2018.
 For more information, please visit the Tate Modern website.

 Luc Sante's full essay and a portfolio of new work by John Chiara can be viewed on The New York Times Magazine website.